-There are no official enquiry points so far in Azerbaijan to which requests for information about relevant laws and regulations could be addressed.
-At present such information their publishing.
+Description: There are no official enquiry points so far in Azerbaijan to which requests for information about relevant laws and regulations could be addressed.
+At present such information is concentrated in various organizations.

-Official enquiry offices which could give information on laws, regulations, judicial decisions and administrative rulings do not exist yet in Belarus.
-As far as the judicial decisions and administrative rulings are concerned there is no practice of
+Description: Official enquiry offices which could give information on laws, regulations, judicial decisions and administrative rulings do not exist yet in Belarus.
+As far as the judicial decisions and administrative rulings are concerned there is no practice of their publishing.